psychemedia/island-storynotes/worsley/richard_easy.md

 May we have in our arms those we 5 love in our hearts,"

 Mr. 8.
-Very wel, indeed--Lady. „ I beg your pardon, gentlemen, I meant to have given vou —_ men, and d downright woMe, P.
+Very wel, indeed--Lady. „ I beg your pardon, gentlemen, I meant to have given you —_ men, and d downright woMe, P.

 ( 104 ) Mr. P---.
-An excellent improvement---Pll drink to that again with all my heart,"
+An excellent improvement---I'll drink to that again with all my heart,"

 Mr. S---. © Bravo, my lady--you should have a patent for being toast mistress all over the kingdom."